Gabelli Funds' 2nd PFAS Symposium

 Technology and innovation in PFAS destruction

-• Transitioning from traditional waste disposal to destruction technologies is essential for addressing PFAS contamination, as legacy methods like incineration and landfills only relocate the problem without destroying contaminants.
+• Transitioning from traditional waste disposal to destruction technologies is critical for addressing PFAS contamination, as legacy methods like incineration and landfills only relocate the problem without destroying contaminants.

-• The technology is applicable to a wide range of organic waste, including biosolids, landfill leachate, firefighting foam, and industrial waste from sectors like pharmaceuticals and electronics.
+• The technology is exothermic, generating energy that can be reused within facilities or supplied to the power grid, and is capable of processing a wide range of organic contaminants from biosolids, landfill leachate, firefighting foam, and industrial waste.

-• Strategic partnerships, such as with Merrell Bros., have enabled technology development and scaling, while revenue-sharing models are being explored with TSDF facilities nationwide.
+• Strategic partnerships, such as with Merrell Bros., have enabled on-site technology development and scaling, while revenue-sharing opportunities with TSDF facilities are being pursued.

 Regulatory and industry context

-• Regulatory drivers, including new EPA standards and increased litigation risk, are accelerating demand for effective PFAS destruction solutions.
+• Regulatory momentum, including new EPA standards and increased litigation risk, is driving demand for effective PFAS destruction solutions.

 Partial view of Summaries dataset, powered by Quartr API